Scholarships

 Who can apply for review?

-The decision letter sent by the department should explain whether the decision can be reviewed by AAT and who can apply for review.
+The decision letter sent by the department should explain whether the decision can be reviewed by ART and who can apply for review.

 Time limits for making your application for review

-The decision letter sent by the department should state the time limit that applies to making an application to AAT.
+The decision letter sent by the department should state the time limit that applies to making an application to ART .

-If you are intending to apply for review, you should note that AAT cannot extend time limits or accept applications made outside a time limit.
+If you are intending to apply for review, you should note that ART cannot extend time limits or accept applications made outside a time limit.

 How do I apply for review?